 Rate - Start from 136 euros per night

-Location - located on the banks of the Garone River and faces Jacques Chaban Delmas Bridge.
+Location - On the banks of the Garone River and facing Jacques Chaban Delmas Bridge

 Suitable for - couples, friends, families and solo travellers

-Tip - Have a meal at the gastropub L’Austra, only 2 minutes from the hotel and with a stunning view of the harbour.
+Tip - Have a meal at the gastropub L’Austra, only 2 minutes from the hotel.